 Students may obtain ServSafe and National Restaurant Association Educational Foundation (NRAEF) certifications as a result of their studies.
-The Culinary Arts program at the Culinary Institute of Virginia is accredited by the American Culinary Federation.
+The Culinary Institute of Virginia is accredited by the American Culinary Federation.
 Upon completion of the program, students may apply for initial certification of Certified Culinarian.